|Gulf of Mexico Research Initiative Information and Data Cooperative (GRIIDC) |

 |Reports:||ESI Report (Draft)|

-This work is funded by the Texas General Land Office and the Department of the Interior, Mineral Management Service (MMS).
-The goal of this project is to improve the management, protection, and restoration of the beach/dune system along the Texas Gulf of Mexico shoreline.
+This work was funded by the Texas General Land Office and the Department of the Interior, Mineral Management Service (MMS) and was completed in collaboration with the Bureau of Economic Geology at the University of Texas at Austin.
+The goal of this project was to improve the management, protection, and restoration of the beach/dune system along the Texas Gulf of Mexico shoreline by improving the knowledge of shoreline trends and beach-dune storm protection potential.
 Protection of the natural foredunes and their enhancement is an excellent way to decrease the susceptibility of the shoreline to storm damage, while improving the beach/dune environment.
-Up-to-date knowledge of the vegetation cover, volume, and morphology of beaches and dunes is a fundamental dataset for determining the susceptibility of the coast to storm damage and ongoing erosion.
-This project will provide data, maps, and analyses that are needed to plan the future of the shoreline.
-State-of-the-art lidar technology and analysis methods will be used.

 |Employing the Conservation Design Approach on Coastal Avian Habitats along the Central Texas Coast|